GBen1/CountMADescrow/README.md

 ***

-**The Fake Index: Among the real madescrows found how much are fake/test/scripted ?**
+**The Fake Index: Among the real madescrows found how much are potentially fake/test/scripted ?**

 - The fake index show you the % of fake madescrows detected among the madescrows found during you last search.